Our Achievements 2020-present

 December 2023

 The Age of Creativity national network, with over 10K social media followers, asked CADA to take over communications as it wound down.
-In just one month, CADA increased subscribers to our monthly e-news by 640, from 384 to 1022 people, who represent a wide range of arts, culture, age, care, community, and academic sectors, and this following continues to grow.
+In just one month, CADA increased subscribers by 640, from 384 to 1022 people who represent a wide range of arts, culture, age, care, community, and academic sectors.
+This following continues to grow.

 Fanzine: Stella Duffy